kozakoff/WGU/README.md

 # Rocket Evaluation

 Rocket Evaluation is a **Chrome extension** designed for use by the WGU Evaluation Faculty.
-Installing this extension will accelarte the evaluation processes by standardizing the available evaluation texts.
+Installing this extension will accelerate the evaluation processes by standardizing the available evaluation texts.

-If you have suggestions or feedback, please feel free to email me. -Thanks
+If you have suggestions or feedback, please feel free to email me.

+-Thanks

 ## Installation